Training courses are organized for teachers from secondary schools and high schools.

 Information and registration

-Training days for teachers, school heads, CFA trainers, librarians and librarians of the CDI.
+Training days for teachers, school heads, CFA trainers, librarians and librarians of permanent schools.

 With